 If you’re shooting a tiny object, position it so that there’s even space around it on all sides.
 Sometimes, experimenting with your point of focus is the most minute change that will give your subject a completely different look and create an entirely different effect.

-- Experiment with different angles: Keep in mind that small changes have significant effects in macro photography.
+Keep in mind that small changes have significant effects on macro photography.
 So, shifting the angle you’re shooting even slightly can give you an entirely different picture.

 Just about any flash will work, but use a diffuser to give the light a more natural look.
 You can also try commercial flash diffusers, but use any translucent white material that you can put between your subject and the flash.